wazuh/wazuh-documentation/source/deployment-options/offline-installation.rst

 Offline installation
 ====================

 You can install Wazuh even when there is no connection to the Internet.
-Installing the solution offline involves downloading the Wazuh components to later install them on a system with no internet connection.
-Although in this section the Wazuh server and Elastic Stack are installed and configured on the same host in an all-in-one deployment, each component can also be installed on a separate host as a distributed deployment, depending on your environment needs.
+Installing the solution offline involves downloading the Wazuh central components to later install them on a system with no internet connection.
+Although in this section the Wazuh indexer, the Wazuh server, and the Wazuh dashboard are installed and configured on the same host in an all-in-one deployment, each component can also be installed on separate hosts as a distributed deployment, depending on your environment needs.
 For more information, check the :ref:`Requirements <installation_requirements>` section.

 .. note:: Root privileges are required to execute all the commands.